Character deflations and a generalization of the Murnaghan--Nakayama rule: Skew characters

-To avoid cumbersome restatements, we adopt the convention that $\lambda^{(i)} / \mu^{(i)}$ always has the meaning in Definition~\ref{def:n_quo} above.
+To avoid cumbersome restatements, we adopt the convention that $\lambda^{(i)} / \mu^{(i)}$ always has the meaning of Definition~\ref{def:n_quo} above.
 It is clear from the abacus that $\mu^{(i)}$ is a subpartition of $\lambda^{(i)}$ for each $i \in \{0,\ldots,n-1\}$, and so the $n$-quotient is well-defined.
-In practice, it is often most convenient to calculate $\nsgn_n(\lambda / \mu)$ by using Proposition~3.13 in~\cite{OlssonCombinatorics}, which implies that if $T$ is any border-strip tableau of shape $\lambda / \mu$ and type $(n^m)$, then $\sgnop(T) = \nsgn_n(\lambda /\mu)$.
-(This result also follows from our Proposition~\ref{prop:nbij}.)
-For an example, see Figure~\ref{fig:relabelling} below.
+It follows from Proposition~3.13 in~\cite{OlssonCombinatorics}, or our Proposition~\ref{prop:nbij} below, that the $n$-sign of a skew-partition is well defined.
+See \S\ref{subsec:example} below for an example of these definitions and all the results in this section.

 We remark that it appears to be impossible to define the $n$-core of an arbitrary skew-partition.
 The example $\lambda / \mu = (2,2) / (1)$ and $n=2$ illustrates the obstacles that arise.
 Representing $\lambda$ on a $2$-runner abacus as